 Winemakers will use barrels to transfer aromas, flavors, and texture to the wine.
 A new barrel will help express a more intense and spicy aroma along with enhanced flavors.
 Neutral vessels such as old barrels or concrete/clay containers are used to smooth the wine texture.

-French oak barrels are two times more expensive than American barrels, but they provide a more complex and subtle variety of spices.
+Author Note: French oak barrels are two times more expensive than American barrels, but they provide a more complex and subtle variety of spices.
 American white oak barrels are used in many wines and provide generous vanilla and coconut nuances.